rixx/ramble/_posts/2020-07-17-travel-log-pt-1.md

 So obviously, my strange journey through the city continued in this dream.
 I was super tired, but the hooded man continued to follow me.
 Suddenly my heart was cut open, but it didn't hurt, and I sometimes absently marked a door with the blood by walking past.
 And every time I did that, a bell rang, and in the dream I knew that somebody had died.
+Creepy, ikr?

 So we walked around for a while, and it got darker and darker, until we got back to the cathedral.
 Its doors were wide open (of course), so we stepped inside.
-Apart from some candles it was extremely dark in there, like death and night and silence had turned up for a meeting.
+Apart from some candles it was extremely dark in there, like Death and Night and Silence had turned up for a meeting.
 After walking around in this monstrously huge church for a while, we found a chapel that was bright and shining, and the Three Wise Men (who might be statues in there usually, I think?) were alive and sitting around.